Mnarani Aid Child Protection Policy

 “Emotional Abuse” (also known as verbal or mental abuse or psychological maltreatment)

-Actual or likely significant and persistent emotional ill treatment, including bullying and harassment resulting in severe adverse effects on the emotional, physical and/or behavioral development of a child.
-It may include threatening or terrorizing a child, using extreme forms of punishment, ignoring, belittling, rejecting, using derogatory terms, excessive blaming or excessive isolating, lack of love, emotional support or attention, or excessive inconsistency.
+Actual or likely significant and persistent emotional ill treatment, including bullying and harassment resulting in severe adverse effects on the emotional, physical and/or behavioural development of a child.
+It may include threatening or terrorising a child, using extreme forms of punishment, ignoring, belittling, rejecting, using derogatory terms, excessive blaming or excessive isolating, lack of love, emotional support or attention, or excessive inconsistency.
 All abuse involves some emotional ill treatment.

 Actual or likely sexual exploitation of a child.
 The involvement of children in sexual activities they do not truly comprehend and to which they are unable to give informed consent or that violate the social taboos of family roles.
 It includes physical contact such as penetrative and non-‐penetrative acts as well as non-‐contact abuse such as forcing children to observe sexual acts and pornography.

 Within this policy document for Mnarani Aid child protection is defined as the responsibilities, measures and activities that Mnarani Aid undertakes to protect children and ensure that no child comes to harm as a result of their association with Mnarani Aid, their contact with its volunteers, partners and associates.
 It also includes Mnarani Aid’s responsibility to ensure actions are taken to address and to report concerns of abuse appropriately and in accordance with international and local procedures.

 Mnarani Aid’s responsibility is to ensure that no child suffers abuse of any sort because of the actions of Mnarani Aid and its volunteers.

 Take seriously all allegations of abusive behaviour/practice in all forms.